-Please see your Advisor regularly (at least once per semester).
+Students are required to meet with their assigned SPH Advisor at least once per semester.
+Please make arrangements to see your Advisor in advance of your registration window opening for the following term.
 Regular meetings allow you to be updated on new information and make sure that you are progressing toward graduation in a timely manner.